 Steering wheel audio controls

-If you do decide to replace the stereo, you'll be happy to know that keeping your steering wheel audio controls when you install a new stereo.
+If you do decide to replace the stereo, you'll be happy to know that keeping your steering wheel audio controls is not only possible, but kind of easy.
 When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.

 Replacing your factory speakers